Getting Over It with Bennett Foddy: Reception

 Getting Over It's difficult gameplay was praised by reviewers, including PC Gamer writer Austin Wood.
 Rock, Paper, Shotgun listed it as one of the best PC games of 2017, and GameSpot said it might have been the "weirdest game" to come out of 2017.
 Polygon ranked it 36th on their list of the 50 best games of 2017.

+Legacy

+Getting Over It's gameplay design has inspired many other games, such as Jump King, Only Up! and A Difficult Game About Climbing, as well as community maps in other games such as Deep Dip in Trackmania (2020).

 An Easter egg appears in the game Just Cause 4.
 At a point on the game map, the player can guide the protagonist to where a cauldron and hammer are located.
 Activating them puts the game into a side-view mode, challenging the player to move about scattered obstacles as in Getting Over It, with Bennett Foddy narrating atop about the folly of the exercise and meta-humor of the Easter egg.
 Diogenes was added as a playable character to the crossover fighting game Indie Pogo in May 2019.
-Diogenes also appears as an assist character in the upcoming crossover fighting game Fraymakers.
+Diogenes also appears as an assist character in the crossover fighting game Fraymakers.